Death by a Thousand Words: COVID-19 and the Pandemic of Ableist Media

 While non-disabled people were willing to relax at the misguided belief that only the elderly and disabled would be affected by COVID, disabled people predicted it early: the coronavirus pandemic would be a mass disabling event.

-Non-disabled people only saw the potential outcomes of the virus as either life or death — they didn't account for the gray.
-Disabled people live in the gray.
+Non-disabled people only saw the potential outcomes of the virus as either life or death — they didn't account for the grey.
+Disabled people live in the grey.
 Even after the virus has left the system and patients are in “recovery,” about one in three COVID-19 patients experience long-term symptoms and disability.
-They live in the gray now with us too.
+They live in the grey now with us too.

 It took time before what’s now known as Long Covid was even recognized.
 Though, in recent years, disabled people have increasingly been able to tell our own stories to the masses, disabled people still struggle to be believed as reliable narrators of our own experiences.
 News media still takes a paternalistic approach in covering disability stories and non-disabled people in close proximity to disabled people are more likely to be given platforms to speak about how our disabilities affect them rather than the disabled person in their lives.